Ax3man/trackr/README.md

 ### Performance

 `R` is not typically known for lightning fast performance.
 However, `trackr` makes use of several packages in the *Hadleyverse* that greatly speed things up.
 Specifically, it uses `readr` to read in large data files and `dplyr` for data manipulation.
 On top of that, the two largest tables in the tracks object (see `?as_tracks`) are kept on worker nodes so all calculations are in parallel.
-Data copying in minimized.
+Keeping the tables on the workers minimizes data copying (eliminating the added cost of parallel computations).

 ### Example code
 As a quick example, let's read in some data of male guppy pairs.